programmerraja/MyBlog/content/notes/2024/Networking.md

 When the TCP connection receives bytes that are correct and in sequence, it places the data in the receive buffer.
 The associated application process will read data from this buffer.

 The **receive window** is used to give the sender an idea of how much free buffer space is available at the receiver.

+**TCP slow start**

+ Servers only send a few packets (typically 10) in the initial round-trip while TCP is warming up (referred to as TCP slow start).
+After sending the first set of packets, it needs to wait for the client to acknowledge it received all those packets. server make sure at air it won't go above 10 that does not recevie ACK.

+ The larger the initial window, the more we can transfer in the first roundtrip, the faster your site is on the initial page load.
+For a large roundtrip time .

+The only way to estimate the available capacity between the client and the server is to measure it by exchanging data, and this is precisely what slow-start is designed to do.
+To start, the server initializes a new congestion window (cwnd) variable per TCP connection and sets its initial value to a conservative, system-specified value (initcwnd on Linux).

+Congestion window size (cwnd)
+- Sender-side limit on the amount of data the sender can have in flight before receiving an acknowledgment (ACK) from the client.

+The maximum amount of data in flight for a new TCP connection is the minimum of the rwnd and cwnd values; hence a modern server can send up to ten network segments to the client, at which point it must stop and wait for an acknowledgment.

+Then, for every received ACK, the slow-start algorithm indicates that the server can increment its cwnd window size by one segment — for every ACKed packet, two new packets can be sent.
+This phase of the TCP connection is commonly known as the "exponential growth" algorithm.

+[Google](https://cloud.google.com/blog/products/networking/tcp-bbr-congestion-control-comes-to-gcp-your-internet-just-got-faster) introduced a new Algo for this which is called **BBR** (**B**ottleneck **B**andwidth and **R**ound-trip propagation time) which make YouTube network throughput by 4 percent on average globally

  **TCP Congestion Control**